 Initial applications must be made for the four year course, but after arrival students can transfer to the three year course.
 The two courses have common first and second years, and so transfers are usually made after the second year examinations.
-Students on the fouryear course may apply to transfer to the joint degree in Mathematical Physics for their fourth year.
+Students on the four-year course may apply to transfer to the joint degree in Mathematical Physics for their fourth year.

 There are two Tutors in Physics.
-Professor Jonathan Jones is attempting to build small quantum computers, while Professor Rob Fender is an observational astrophysicist.
+Professor Jonathan Jones is attempting to build small quantum computers, while Jayne Birkby specialises in the observation and study of exoplanet atmospheres.
 In those particular subjects in which the College Tutors have no special expertise, undergraduates are sent to experts in other colleges.